 Mascot: The trusted reference standard for protein identification by mass spectrometry for 25 years

-At the completion of a search, a summary report is displayed that provides an overview of the results.
-There is a choice of report formats and all reports contain links to more detailed views of the experimental and calculated data.
+At the completion of an MS/MS search, a summary report is displayed that provides an overview of the results.
+All reports contain links to more detailed views of the experimental and calculated data.

-For searches of less than 300 MS/MS spectra, the default summary report is the Peptide Summary.
-This provides a clear picture of the peptide matches, grouped into protein hits using a simple parsimony algorithm.
-If there are 300 or more spectra, the default summary report is the Protein Family Summary.
+The default summary report is the Protein Family Summary.
 This groups the proteins into families based on a novel hierarchical clustering algorithm and presents these results one page at a time, initially with 10 families per page.
-This report is ideally suited to very large and complex MS/MS searches, where it is not practical to display all the results on a single HTML page.
-For additional information about the Protein Family Summary, see Koskinen, V. R., Hierarchical Clustering of Shotgun Proteomics Data 2011 MCP 10 M110.003822
+This report is ideally suited to large and complex MS/MS searches, where it is not practical to display all the results on a single HTML page.

 If there are no peptide sequence matches whatsoever from a search of MS/MS data, only molecular weight matches, then a Protein Summary report will be displayed.
 This indicates that the search has failed.
 Possibly the spectra are nothing but noise or possibly the search parameters are incorrect in some way.